Ji-Zhou/Ji-Zhou.github.io/_pages/about.md

 ======
 [2024/10] One work won the Third Prize in China Logistics Academic Annual Conference.

-[2024/09] As a significant milestone in my life, I want to document my academic progress about PhD application.
+[2024/09] As a significant milestone in my life, I want to document my academic journey in applying for a PhD.

-My strong interest in transportation and logistics, cultivated during my undergraduate studies, has solidified my confidence in pursuing a doctoral degree.
-Despite receiving enthusiastic recommendations from multiple leaders and professors, changes in policies led me to be admitted to BUPT's preferential discipline rather than my preferred focus on transportation.
-This has motivated me to explore opportunities overseas.
+My deep interest in transportation and logistics, nurtured during my undergraduate studies, has strengthened my confidence in pursuing a doctoral degree.
+Despite receiving enthusiastic recommendations from several esteemed professors and leaders, policy changes resulted in my admission to BUPT’s preferential discipline rather than my desired focus on transportation.
+This motivated me to explore opportunities overseas.

-Interestingly, my application span diverse majors, including Computer Science, Electronic Engineering, Industrial Engineering, Civil Engineering, and Management Science.
-However, they all converge on the domain of transportation and logistics, encompassing topics such as multimodal large language models for transportation, logistics network planning, and autonomous vehicles.
-The highly interdisciplinary nature of this field is what I enjoy most.
+Interestingly, my applications span a wide range of disciplines, including Computer Science, Electronic Engineering, Industrial Engineering, Civil Engineering, and Management Science.
+Yet, they all converge on the domain of transportation and logistics, covering topics such as multimodal large language models for transportation, logistics network planning, and autonomous vehicles.
+The highly interdisciplinary nature of this field is what excites me the most.

-Fortunately, I have met many kind and great professors who are willing to offer me the opportunity to pursue a PhD.
-I know that providing these opportunities to a student without a master's degree can be challenging.
-I am grateful, so when I accepted a offer, I terminated the most of my other applications.
+I am fortunate to have encountered many kind and inspiring professors who are willing to offer me the opportunity to pursue a PhD.
+I understand that extending such opportunities to a student without a master’s degree can be challenging, and I am deeply grateful for their trust.
+After accepting an offer, I made the decision to withdraw most of my other applications to focus on the exciting journey ahead.

 Accepted: Monash University, due to the excellent supervisor and interesting research area.
 Give Up: BUPT, Lancaster, and Liverpool